Probate Q&A Series What steps and affidavits are required to probate a lost will copy in North Carolina?

 • File petition: Include copy of the will and state facts of loss.

-• Affidavit of lost will: Sworn statement explaining why original is unavailable.
+• Proof of lost will: Provide sworn proof explaining why the original is unavailable and showing nonrevocation.

-• Affidavit of due execution: Witness statement that the will was validly signed.
+• Proof of due execution: Provide witness testimony or affidavit, if available, that the will was validly executed.

-• Hearing: Present petition and affidavits in court for admission of the copy.
+• Hearing: Present the filing and supporting proof for admission of the copy.